RahulS23071998/spring-boot-otp/README.md

 **Note**: This project has been migrated to Spring Boot 3.2.3 and Java 17 for improved security, performance, and long-term maintainability.
 It includes comprehensive API documentation (Swagger) and monitoring capabilities (Actuator).
 The application is designed for educational and demonstration purposes.
 For production use, ensure proper security auditing and compliance with your organization's security policies.

 **Migration Status**: ✅ Successfully migrated from Spring Boot 1.5.7 to 3.2.3 with Jakarta EE compatibility.
+**Recent Features**:
-**New Features**: ✅ Added Swagger/OpenAPI documentation and Spring Boot Actuator monitoring.
+- ✅ Added Swagger/OpenAPI documentation and Spring Boot Actuator monitoring
+- ✅ Implemented Google OAuth 2.0 integration with automatic user provisioning
+- ✅ Added secure password setup flow with temporary tokens for OAuth users
+- ✅ Implemented password strength validation with configurable rules
+- ✅ Added rate limiting for password set attempts
+- ✅ Created 340+ comprehensive test cases covering all authentication flows
+- ✅ Full Redis-based temporary token system with TTL management